GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts